aminrj/aminrj.github.io/_posts/2026-03-04-openclaw-secure-deployment.md

 **Docker Desktop** serves as the containment boundary.
 OpenClaw runs in a Docker container with explicit volume mounts, network restrictions, and a non-root user.
 This is the single most impactful security improvement you can make.

-**Ollama** runs separately on the host, serving local models for tasks that don't require frontier intelligence, daily digest curation, initial scoring, routine classification.
+**Ollama** runs separately on the host, serving local models for tasks that don't require frontier intelligence — daily digest curation, initial scoring, routine classification.
 The models I use for these tasks are smaller (7B-class) and cost nothing to run, but they are also more susceptible to prompt injection, which is why I pair them with strict tool policies.

 **Claude** (via Anthropic API) handles deep reasoning tasks, analysis, long-form synthesis, complex decision-making.
 The stronger model's instruction-following capability provides an additional layer of defense against injection attempts in high-stakes workflows.